Summer Session —

 Visit the WSU Admissions website

-• If you want to take summer classes only and not continue to fall, apply as a Non-Degree seeking student for Summer, on the WSU campus of your choice.
+• If you want to take summer classes only and not continue into fall semester, apply as a Non-Degree seeking student for Summer, on the WSU campus of your choice.

 Have not yet applied—Graduate